bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 poorly designed, broken, or bad in some other way.
 Ideally we would like to reduce all our work to one, or a couple, high quality commits before merging them.
-Here's two options on how to do that; you should always backup your branch before trying either of these methods.
+Here's two options on how to do that; you should always backup your branch by creating a new branch from it (`git branch backup-old-branch-name`) before trying either of these methods.

 ### Option 1: Safely Squash and Rebase your Git Commits